esr360/One-Nexus/README.md

 ##### The HTML Markup

-In order for the mobile navigation to function properly, you need to add a few things to your markeup.
+In order for the off-canvas navigation to function properly, you need to add a few things to your markup.
 The mobile menu works off of the main menu with the **main-nav** class, so you don't need to create a second menu.
-First you need is a container with the **off-canvas-nav** class (the main-nav section will be duplicated within this), and a target jQuery selector by creating a div with an id of **off-canvas-nav** inside the container.
+The first thing that is required is a container with the **off-canvas-nav** class (the main-nav section will be duplicated within this), and a target jQuery selector by creating a div with an id of **off-canvas-nav** inside the container.
 The below markup needs to be placed at the bottom of the page, just before the closing **body** tag, making sure it is outside the main **site-content** container.

 ```html
 <nav class="off-canvas-nav">